-The SSIR grants support rising seniors in the pursuit of their own research or creative interest, with the mentorship of a faculty member.
-Depending on the duration of the summer research, an SSIR may be eligible for elective credit and may also be eligible for experiential (EXP) credit.
-Please consult with your faculty adviser.
-Look for SSIR course options in the summer registration period.
+SSIR grants support rising seniors pursuing their research or creative interest with the mentorship of a faculty member.
+Depending on the duration of the summer research, SSIR may be eligible for elective credit and/or experiential (EXP) credit.
+Students should consult their faculty adviser and look for SSIR course options during the summer registration period.

-Please indicate if you are applying for a Summer Research Scholarship, a Johnson Opportunity grant or another W&L funded summer experience.
+- An indication, if it is the case, that you are applying for a Summer Research Scholarship, a Johnson Opportunity grant, or another W&L-funded summer experience.